 - Staying away from specified locations, such as the protected person’s place of employment

 - Staying away from the protected person’s family, children, and/or friends

 If you were served with a protection order, temporary or otherwise, it is vitally important that you read the full order and understand all of the terms.
+The violation of a protection order in Colorado can lead to serious consequences that could affect your career and personal life.
 If you are confused or have questions, reach out to a trusted lawyer to help you.
 Failure to comply with the terms of a protection order is a criminal offense in Colorado, and if convicted, you face steep penalties.